 He resided and worked in Fremantle as a waterside worker during early 1930s.
 He married in 1926 to Henrietta (Vetta) Roberta Dixon and they had at least one son Kevin who died in 1966.

-McGregor’s mother died in May 1941and it is doubtful he discovered this until after the war unless he was fortunate to receive mail.
+McGregor’s mother died in May 1941and it is doubtful he discovered this until after the war.

-Sadly Vetta McGregor died in November 1945 which would have been soon after he was repatriated to WA from Singapore.
+Sadly his wife Vetta McGregor died in November 1945 a month after returning to Perth.

 His father Charles Hutton McGregor died in Perth 1955.

 The McGregor family were residing in South Perth where he appears to have continued living.
 He married widow Annie Elliot in 1948.
 Annie’s husband lost his life on the Burma-Thai Railway in 1943, Laurance Norman Constantine is buried at

 Thanbyuzayat War Cemetery.

 It is thought John and Annie had at least one child.

 Annie died 2003 in Western Australia and John McGregor died on 21 September 1981, Sydney, NSW.

 It is not known when John wrote the story of his experience at Outram Road Prison in his published book “Blood on the Rising Sun” which was published by Bencoolen and printed in Hong Kong by Gareth Powell Limited 1980.